tttmmmyyyy/fixlang/BuiltinLibraries.md

 `Destructor a` is a boxed type which is containing a value of type `a` and a function `a -> ()` which is called destructor.
 When a value of `Destructor a` is deallocated, the destructor function will be called on the contained value.
+This type is useful to free a resouce allocated by a C function automatically when the resource is no longer needed in Fix code.

+NOTE1: Accessing the contained value directly by the field accessor function is not recommended.
+Use `borrow` function to access the value.
+NOTE2: If the contained value is captured by another Fix's object than `Destructor`, the contained value is still alive after the destructor function is called.

 Typically, this type is used to manage resources allocated by C function in Fix's world.
 ```